instaloader/instaloader/docs/basic-usage.rst

 Instaloader exposes its internally used methods and structures, making it a powerful and intuitive Python API for Instagram, allowing to further customize obtaining media and metadata.

+Also see :ref:`codesnippets`, where we collect example scripts that use Instaloader to achieve more complex tasks.